Autoimmune Disease Ribbons | Personalized Cause

 Optic neuritis is an inflammation that damages the optic nerve, a bundle of nerve fibers that transmits visual information from the eye to the brain.
 Pain and temporary vision loss in one eye are common symptoms of optic neuritis.
 Optic neuritis is linked to multiple sclerosis (MS), a disease that causes inflammation and damage to nerves in your brain and spinal cord.
 Signs and symptoms of optic neuritis can be the first indication of multiple sclerosis, or they can occur later in the course of MS. Besides MS, optic neuritis can occur with other infections or immune diseases, such as lupus.

-New Ribbon - Fuchsia Purple and Teal Awareness Ribbons for Ord's Thyroiditis Awareness
+New Ribbon - Blue Paisley Awareness Ribbons for Ord's Thyroiditis Awareness

 Ord's thyroiditis is a common form of thyroiditis, an autoimmune disease where the body's own antibodies fight the cells of the thyroid.
 It is named after the physician, William Miller Ord, who first described it in 1877 and again in 1888.